robertroessler/rxmdocklet/README.md

 	chosen dock installation (an appropriately named subfolder under this also works), and click on your dock's "Add Item" menu entry - that's it!

+*	left-click *on the docklet itself* will cycle through any pages that have sensor values defined, while right-click will provide access to the Refresh and Configuration functionality

-*	the only options you can select from include selecting the docklet backdrop image to display the settings on top of, saving the current mappings between sensors and pages / display slots on the docklet, and the ever-popular choice of Celsius or Fahrenheit display of temperature data
+*	besides establishing the sensor mappings themselves, the available options include selecting the docklet backdrop image to display the values over, saving the current mappings between sensors and pages / display slots on the docklet, and the ever-popular choice of Celsius or Fahrenheit display of temperature data

 ## More Details